-Core concepts of file-based Routing
+Core concepts of file-based routing in Expo Router

-Edit this page
+Edit page

 Learn the ground rules of Expo Router and how it relates to the rest of your code.